Tuna Mornay

 1. Preheat Set oven to 350°F.

 2. Cook pasta — Lupini pasta cooks quickly with lots of foam.
-At three minutes it’s still stiff and you want it a little stiff because it will bake in a cream sauce for 25 – 30 minutes.
-Then drain.
+At two minutes pull it from the stove, drain and run cold water over it.
+You want it “hard” because it will bake in a cream sauce for 25 – 30 minutes.

 3. Make the creamy mornay sauce.